-Coventry's Retail Needs
+Coventry's Retail Based Needs

 To support the Local Plan and City Centre Area Action Plan, the Council appointed Nathanial Lichfield and Partners to undertake an update of its Shopping and Centre Study.
 This study looked at two levels of population growth within Coventry, firstly, one which was more reflective of likely city housing capacity (and subsequent population growth) and secondly, one which had regard to the latest population projections issued by the ONS.
 The evidence highlights that the city's retail catchment area exceeds its administrative boundaries and draws expenditure from its surrounding neighbours.
 With this in mind the Local Plan seeks to make provision for the level of retail need required to support its full projected population growth and needs, regardless of housing capacity as this supports and recognises the city's position at the heart of the sub-region.
 This also fully reflects the expenditure and needs calculations in the Shopping and Centres study.
 Table 5.1 below builds upon the information set out in policy DS1 and highlights the full extent of retail need identified for Coventry over the plan period.
 The Shopping and Centre's study is clear that this level of need requires regular monitoring and that the need identified post 2021 in particular should be treated with caution due to the changing face of retail and expenditure patterns.
 In terms of the city centre element of this need, this will be delivered through the city Centre Area Action Plan.
-The allocation of retail warehouse need towards the city centre reflects the recommendations of the Shopping and Centres Study and the need to consider such provisions sequentially through the hierarchy.
-As such, new retail warehouse opportunities should be provided within the Primary Shopping Area or wider city centre wherever possible.
+The allocation of convenience floor space, A2 provision and retail warehouse need towards the city centre reflects the recommendations and overarching principles of the Shopping and Centres Study and the need to consider such provisions sequentially through the hierarchy.
+As such, new retail warehouse opportunities should be provided within the Primary Shopping Area or wider city centre wherever possible to meet these needs unless otherwise identified in Policy R1.
+If this does not prove possible through the Sequential Assessment process then provisions should be focused towards the other centres within the hierarchy as appropriate.

-Table 5.1 - Retail Needs by Type (sq.m of gross floor space) to 2031
+Table 5.1 - Retail Needs by Type (sg.m of gross floor space) to 2031